-To connect SYNC I/O to Pro Tools|HD interface:
+To connect SYNC I/O to Pro Tools HD interfaces:

-- 1 Connect the Loop Sync Out of the SYNC I/O to the Loop Sync In of your primary HD-series audio interface. - 2 Connect the SYNC I/O Loop Sync In to the Loop Sync Out of your HD-series interface.
+- 1 Using a BNC cable, connect the Loop Sync Out of the SYNC I/O to the Loop Sync In of your primary HD-series audio interface. - 2 Connect the SYNC I/O Loop Sync In to the Loop Sync Out of your HD-series interface.